rsksmart/devportal-1.0/index.md

 The second way is, if Bob is the owner of _“bob.rsk”_ and Alice wants the subdomain _“subdomain.bob.rsk”_, Bob can delegate the subdomain ownership to Alice without an auction process.

 Once Alice gets a domain, she should set on the domain's entry in the Registry contract the Resolver that will perform the resolution between the new domain and the desired resource.
 If a user doesn't set a Resolver, a default one is set.
-This default Resolver is the new owned domain's parent's Resolver.
+This Public Resolver is the new owned domain's parent's Resolver.

 Learn more how to [register a domain](/Operation/Register-a-name/)